Financial Aid FAQ

 What happens next?

-Once your Cornell Law School Financial Aid Information Sheet is received and your FAFSA is filed having used school code 002711, the Financial Aid office will verify your eligibility and offer you the appropriate federal loans.
+Once your FAFSA is received by the school and any verification requirements have been met, the Financial Aid Office will verify your eligibility and offer the appropriate loans.

 I remember receiving Federal Loans at my undergraduate institution, but I applied through a third party.
 Do I need to do that here?